Covering a set of line segments with a few squares: Introduction

 \section{Introduction}

 Geometric covering problems are a classic area of research in computational geometry.
 The traditional \emph{geometric set cover problem} is to decide whether one can place $k$ axis-parallel unit-sized squares (or disks) to cover $n$ given points in the plane.
 If $k$ is part of the input, the problem is known to be NP-hard~\cite{DBLP:journals/ipl/FowlerPT81,DBLP:journals/siamcomp/MegiddoS84}.
 Thus, efficient algorithms are known only for small values of~$k$.
 For $k=2$ or~$3$, there are linear time algorithms~\cite{drezner1987rectangular,DBLP:conf/compgeom/SharirW96}, and for $k=4$ or~$5$, there are $O(n \log n)$ time algorithms~\cite{DBLP:conf/issac/Nussbaum97,DBLP:journals/ijcga/Segal99}.
-For general $k$, the $O(n^{\sqrt k})$ time algorithm for unit-sized disks~\cite{DBLP:journals/algorithmica/HwangLC93} most likely generalises to unit-sized axis-parallel squares~\cite{DBLP:journals/algorithmica/AgarwalP02}.
+For general $k$, the $O(n^{\sqrt k})$ time algorithm for unit-sized disks~\cite{DBLP:journals/algorithmica/HwangLC93} can be simplified and extended to unit-sized axis-parallel squares~\cite{DBLP:journals/algorithmica/AgarwalP02}.

 Motivated by trajectory analysis, we study a line segment variant of the geometric set cover problem where the input is a set of~$n$ line segments.
-Given a set of line segments, we say it is \emph{k-coverable} if there exist $k$ unit-sized axis-parallel squares in the plane so that every line segment is in the union of the $k$ squares (we may write coverable to mean $k$-coverable when $k$ is clear from the context).
+Given a set of line segments, we say it is \emph{$k$-coverable} if there exist $k$ unit-sized axis-parallel squares in the plane so that every line segment is in the union of the $k$ squares (we may write coverable to mean $k$-coverable when $k$ is clear from the context).
 The first problem we study in this paper is:

 \begin{problem} Decide if a set of line segments is $k$-coverable, for $k \in O(1)$. \end{problem}

 A key difference in the line segment variant and the point variant is that each segment need not be covered by a single square, as long as each segment is covered by the union of the $k$ squares.
 See Figure~\ref{fig:01_cover_3}.